mialkin/docs/unix/environment-variables.md

 # Environment variables

-Global **environment variables** are available to all processes and they are named in uppercase, with words joined by underscore (\_), e.g., JAVA_HOME.
+Global **environment variables** are available to all processes and they are named in uppercase, with words joined by underscore `_`, e.g., `JAVA_HOME`.

 ## Locals

-Local variables aka **locals** are available to the current process only and they are in lowercase.
+Local variables aka *locals* are available to the current process only and they are in lowercase.

 ## Commands